-Marshall is a commercial litigation partner in Gilbert + Tobin’s Litigation Group.
+Marshall is a partner in Gilbert + Tobin’s Disputes + Investigations group.

-With 25 years of experience he focusses on native title, environment, planning and other land access issues in addition to intellectual property, privacy and Freedom of Information issues.
+With extensive experience of native title, environment, planning and other land access issues in addition to intellectual property, privacy and Freedom of Information issues.